-(1) Including salary, benefits and all in-the-money stock options outstanding as of March 31, 2014.
+(2) Including salary, benefits and value of in-the-money stock options vested as of March 31, 2015.

 The Named Executives undertake to not solicit the Corporation's customers or employees for a period equal to the maximum severance period (24, 30 or 36 months) and to not enter into competition with the Corporation for a period of 18 or 24 months.